 This economy theme has been produced as part of the Compendium of UK Statistics and presents key, comparable statistics for the four countries of the UK.
 The statistics provided are the latest comparable figures as available on 5 June 2014.
-There will be no further updates before 18 September 2014.

 Given that there is no single measure that encapsulates the economy as a whole, this Compendium pulls together comparable statistics on a number of aspects of economic performance where they are available.

 The full data catalogue provides web links to the statistical releases and assessments of the comparability of the statistics.
 The figures presented here have been assessed as fully comparable.